 SPAN-456 Brazilian Lit. in Spanish

 A survey of Brazilian literature from 1500 to the present.
 Students will engage a wide variety of texts, including representative works of colonial period, romanticism, realism, modernism and postmodernism.
 Special consideration will be given to the idea of a national literature, looking at issues such as local and “universal”, country and city, representations of race, gender, class, and sexuality.
-This class will be taught in Spanish.
+Note: This class is taught in Spanish.
+Readings are in Portuguese and Spanish or/and English.

 Other academic years